AyonChatterjee/Gemini/README.md

 ## Running the Project

 ### Prerequisites
-- Node.js and npm installed on your machine.
+- Node.js and npm installed on the local machine.

 ### Steps
 1. Clone the Repository: